-To me, Helsinki’s KAISER are exactly that, something special, and in my opinion, they more than just set themselves apart.
+To me, Helsinki’s KAISER is exactly that, something special, and, in my opinion, they more than just set themselves apart.
 They leap light years ahead of the pack, leaving them choking on the cosmic dust and if you question my claim – forget about it.

 With the doom-laden undertow of the introductory track, “High Octane Supersoul“, rolling things out, the ride of our immediate lives begins.
-Gear jamming into an uptempo overdrive, the song rapidly accelerates with thick, souped up psyche flavors.
-Driving, winding, pulsing twists and turns accentuate this audio conveyance but it is just a jaunt compared to what awaits on down the line.
+Gear jamming into an uptempo overdrive, the song rapidly accelerates with thick, souped-up psyche flavors.
+Driving, winding, pulsing twists and turns accentuate this audio conveyance but it is just a jaunt compared to what awaits down the line.

 The balls-out, wide fuckin’ open, we-ain’t-stopping-for-shit sense of sonic urgency is really ramped up on “Desert Eye“.
-Like its name implies, the desert rock component of the song – and KAISER – gets a turbo charged punch here.
+Like its name implies, the desert rock component of the song – and KAISER – get a turbocharged punch here.
 That optimal energy input needed to obtain increasing velocity continues to build in “We Bleed For This“.

 As phenomenal as everything hereto thus far has been, one may wonder if things could possibly get any better.
 Guess what?
 Indeed they do with not one but two songs that yield a one-two punch that brings this record to its eventual close, “King Of Horizon” and “Galactic Crusade“.

 Wow!
-A bit simplistic, I know but seriously, “1st Sound” from KAISER is quite the journey to undertake, friends.
+A bit simplistic, I know but seriously, ‘1st Sound‘ from KAISER is quite the journey to undertake, friends.
 It is a monumental opus in every aspect, a real masterpiece in the recorded lexicon of all that is heavy rock music.
-Also, one to surely not be missed or passed over, doing such would be a most grave mistake on your part.
+Also, one to surely not be missed or passed over, doing such would be a grave mistake on your part.
 Consider yourself warned.